luxiaolei/NightGuard/README.md

 ### Configuration
 ---

-There are two files it needs to be configured.
+There are two files needs to be configured.
 Explanation of fields in `Config.txt`

 * **mt5_exe_path**: Path to your mt5 terminal exe file
 * **server**: The account trading server